 The Statement of Net Position is similar to a balance sheet in many respects.
 This financial statement reflects the adoption of GASB Statement 65, Items Previously Reported as Assets and Liabilities.
-In addition to Assets, Liabilities and Net Position at a particular date of measurement as reported in the past, the format includes "Deferred Outflows of Resources" and "Deferred Inflows of Resources."
+In addition to Assets, Liabilities, and Net Position at a particular date of measurement as reported in the past, the format includes "Deferred Outflows of Resources" and "Deferred Inflows of Resources."
 Under this new format, Total Assets plus Deferred Outflows of Resources minus Total Liabilities and Deferred Inflows equals Total Net Position.

-The Statement of Revenues, Expenses and Changes in Net Position provides information on the change in net position from the end of the prior fiscal year to the end of the current fiscal year by reporting on operating revenues, operating expenses, non-operating revenues and expenses and other revenues and expenses.
+The Statement of Revenues, Expenses, and Changes in Net Position provides information on the change in net position from the end of the prior fiscal year to the end of the current fiscal year by reporting on operating revenues, operating expenses, non-operating revenues and expenses, and other revenues and expenses.
 Operating income (loss), which is the net of operating revenue and operating expenses, shows the financial result of the college's operations.
 Significantly, appropriations from the State of Texas and ad valorem taxes from local property owners are reported in non-operating revenues and expenses because they do not come from services we provide, but rather from taxes on those that do not directly benefit from our services.
-As mentioned above the implementation of GASB 75 as of August 31, 2018 was the source of a major change in net position.

 The Statement of Cash Flows provides relevant information about the cash receipts and cash payments of the college during the fiscal year.
-The Statement of Cash Flows is intended to compliment the accrual basis of accounting used in the financial statements by providing information about financing, capital and investing activities.
+The Statement of Cash Flows is intended to compliment the accrual basis of accounting used in the financial statements by providing information about financing, capital, and investing activities.